 Whether it’s dorm exposures on a college campus or access in primary schools, security is a major concern.
 Developing a proper response to an event is an important part of safety, but prevention is also crucial.
 Things like key card security on doors, video monitoring systems and ensuring exterior doors are not being propped open, can help schools address some top security concerns.

 The Hanover shares insight on the top 10 reasons to adopt a threat assessment team, supporting the need for schools to develop a threat assessment process to identify, assess, and manage threatening situations.
-There are other resources offered by The Hanover, such as ALICE training, which is online and instructor-led training to help organizations equip their employees with proactive response information and options during violent intruder events.
 The U.S. Department of Homeland Security also provides an informational guide on how to use a threat assessment model to enhance school safety.

 Sports injury risks